 2. Greenhouse gas removal / suppression

-Ninety nine percent of greenhouse warming agents exist in the troposphere, which is where Iron Salt Aerosol application is proposed.
+Most warming from greenhouse agents exists in the troposphere, which is where Iron Salt Aerosol application is proposed.

 2.1 Enhanced removal of methane and other powerful warming agents